 3.3 Investigation Committee

-The respondent and the complainant shall be notified of the proposed committee membership and may object in writing to any of the proposed appointees on the grounds that the person, or the committee as a whole, does not meet the criteria stated above.
-The Faculty Senate Operations Committee will consider the objection and if it has merit, shall make appropriate substitution(s), in consultation with the Chair of the Research Policy Committee or his/her designate.
-In the case of disagreement regarding appointments made by the Faculty Senate Operations Committee, the Vice Presidentfor Research or Vice Chancellor for Research, as appropriate, shall decide the challenge.
+The respondent and the complainant shall be notified of the proposed committee membership and may object in writing to any of the proposed appointees on the grounds that the person, or the Committee as a whole, does not meet the criteria stated above.
+The Faculty Senate Operations Committee will consider the objection and if it has merit, shall make appropriate substitution(s), in consultation with the Chair of the Research Policy Committee or his/her designee.
+In the case of disagreement regarding appointments made by the Faculty Senate Operations Committee, the Vice President for Research or Vice Chancellor for Research, as appropriate, shall decide the challenge.
 That decision shall be final.

 3.4 Investigation Process

 The InvestigationCommittee shall make diligent efforts to interview the complainant, the respondent, and other individuals who might have information regarding aspects of the allegations.
 The interviews will be recorded on a recording device provided by the office of the Vice President for Research or Vice Chancellor for Research as appropriate.
 A verbatim written record shall be made of all interviews.
 A transcript of his/her interview shall be provided to each witness for review and correction of errors, which shall be returned and become part of the investigatory file.
 University legal counsel shall be available to the Committee for consultation.

 The Investigation Committee shall prepare a draft of the final report that includes:

 (1) the names and titles of the committee members, and experts consulted, if any;